ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Sign-Magnitude Representation

-All numbers in computer memory are represented in binary form.
-It means that the computer stores any number as a sequence of zeros and ones.
-Number representation defines what those zeros and ones mean.
+All numbers in the computer's memory are represented in binary form.
+It means that the computer stores them as a sequence of zeros and ones.
+A number representation defines how to interpret these zeros and ones.

 First, we consider the simplest numbers representation that is the sign-magnitude representation or SMR.
 There are two options to use it:

-1. To store only positive integers (unsigned).
+1. To store positive integers (unsigned).

 2. To store both positive and negative integers (signed).

 The computer allocates a fixed block of memory for any number.
-When you choose the first option of SMR, all bits of the allocated memory are used in the same way.
+When you choose the first option of SMR, all allocated memory bits are used in the same way.
 They store the value of the number.
-Table 3-13 shows how it looks like.
+Table 3-13 shows several examples of how it looks like.

 {caption: "Table 3-13.
 Sign-magnitude representation of the unsigned integers", width: "70%"}
 | Decimal | Hexadecimal | SMR |